 At Manhattan Gastroenterology, we are committed to providing the highest quality medical care.
 If you ever have a concern or question regarding your medical care, please let us know.

 Quality is an issue that everyone is interested in, but is sometimes hard to quantify in the field of medicine.
 How do you determine if you will receive quality medical care from a specialist?

 One place to start, when choosing a specialist, is to ask your primary care physician who he or she would recommend.
 You might also want to learn about the specialist's knowledge and experience, his safety record for procedures, and his qualifications.
+Here are some questions you might want to ask before a colonoscopy or before an upper endoscopy.
 Finally, you can ask other healthcare workers and friends about their experiences with a specialist.